sanjaydixitb/Green-Screen/README.txt

-This Java application can be used to apply the green screen effect to selected images by adding a selected background and then making a video of desired frame-rate.
+This Java application can be used to impose a selected background (multiple images in rotation if necessary) on selected images and make a movie of selected frame-rate.